 IVF is a procedure used to overcome a range of fertility issues.
-It sees the egg and sperm joined together outside the body, in our specialised laboratory.
+It sees the egg and sperm joined together outside the body, in our specialized laboratory.

 For women who are uncomfortable with fertility drugs, our natural cycle IVF option is a no- or low-stimulation approach.
 Patients are monitored closely as they approach ovulation, and they may require a so-called “trigger” shot to induce ovulation and “ripen” the egg or eggs.
 The egg is then retrieved in the same way as for conventional IVF.

 IVF is performed in cases where there is a pelvic or tubal problem, where there is unexplained infertility, or following unsuccessful ovulation induction or artificial insemination.
-Egg retrieval is performed under anaesthetic in our on-site theatre, and once fertilised, the egg (now an embryo) is reintroduced to the uterus via a small catheter.
+Egg retrieval is performed under anesthetic in our on-site theatre, and once fertilized, the egg (now an embryo) is reintroduced to the uterus via a small catheter.
 A pregnancy test can be performed 10 to 12 days later.
-If it is positive, the foetus will be visible on an ultrasound two weeks later.
+If it is positive, the fetus will be visible on an ultrasound two weeks later.

 Candidates for IVF are: